zk-bankai/soulforge/applications/bountied_whistleblowing.md

    -  Full stack, smart contract and zkp developer
    -  6+ years in web3
    -  Solidity developer on EVM chains
-   -  ZK circuits developer in Mina, and Aztec
+   -  ZK circuits developer in Mina, and polygon
    -  Built zkpoker on EVM with solidity and zokrates
-   -  zknonogram and zkuno using Noir on Aztec
+   -  zknonogram and zkuno using Noir on polygon
    -  GitHub: https://github.com/ronykris

 ## [Section 5] Development Roadmap :open_book: